sampsyo/cs6120/content/blog/2019-09-25-bril-type-inference.md

 that type annotations are optional.

-Because Bril only supports two types, `int` and `bool`, the type inference is very straight forward.
-For example, consider arithmetic operations, i.e.
-`add`, `mul`, `sub`, and `div`.
+Because Bril only supports two types, `int` and `bool`, the type inference is very straightforward.
+For example, consider arithmetic operations, i.e., `add`, `mul`, `sub`, and `div`.
 The arguments to this operations *must* be ints, and the result is an int.
 Therefore, if we see a statement like `x = add a b`, we know `x`, `a`, and `b` are all ints.
 If at any point we inferred that one